 Ensuring Email Delivery

-By default we include a ‘Lineup Nina’ disclaimer on all emails that are sent, this serves two purposes
+By default, we include a ‘Lineup Ninja’ disclaimer on all emails that are sent.
+This disclaimer serves two purposes:

 - Makes the content of the email longer.
 This reduces the chance of the email being marked as spam.

 The disclaimer appears beneath any footer image you provide and in smaller text to the body to distinguish it from the body.

 There is an option to toggle this disclaimer on or off as you wish and you can replace it with your own.
 If you toggle it off we strongly suggest you replace it with something of a similar length.